• Skip to primary navigation

 WHAT CAN I DO WITH FROZEN FEIJOAS?

 Smoothies: Frozen feijoas are perfect for adding a tropical twist to smoothies.
-Simply blend them with other fruits like bananas, berries, or mangoes, along with some yogurt or juice, for a refreshing and nutritious drink.
+Simply blend them with other fruits like bananas, berries, or mangoes, along with some yogurt or juice and honey for a refreshing and nutritious drink.

 Sorbet: Use frozen feijoas to make a simple and refreshing sorbet.
 Blend the frozen feijoas with a bit of sugar and lemon juice until smooth, then freeze the mixture until firm.
 Serve scoops of feijoa sorbet for a light and fruity dessert.